Marion Community Garden

 During the fall of 2016, Marion County’s K-State Research and Extension Office received the Supplemental Nutrition Assistance Program Education Grant (SNAP-Ed).
 The SNAP-Ed is sponsored by the USDA through a contract with the Department for Children and Families and is implemented by K-State Research and Extension.
 The goal of the SNAP-ED Grant is to provide nutrition education to individuals and families who receive food assistance or who are eligible to receive food assistance.

-In Marion County, the SNAP-ED Grant provids fiscal assistance to the Community Garden by purchasing the Garden’s Plants and Seedlings for the harvesting season.
+In Marion County, the SNAP-ED Grant provides fiscal assistance to the Community Garden by purchasing the Garden’s Plants and Seedlings for the harvesting season.
 We have also had the opportunity to provide nutrition education through food demonstrations while at the Marion County Resource Center Food Bank.
-The produce purchased has included: Tomatoes, Peppers, Lettuce, Asparagus, Strawberries, Rhubarb, Sweet Potatoes, Potatoes, Carrots, Beets, Radishes, Turnips, Swiss Chard, Herbs, Cucumbers, Okra, Onions, Squash and Sweet Corn.
+The produce purchased has included: Tomatoes, Peppers, Lettuce, Asparagus, Strawberries, Rhubarb, Sweet Potatoes, Potatoes, Carrots, Beets, Radishes, Turnips, Swiss Chard, Herbs, Cucumbers, Okra, Onions, Squash, Watermelon, and Sweet Corn.
 Community Garden Volunteers then assisted the FFA Chapter in planting the seedlings and plants in the garden.
 The Marion City Crew was also used as a resource to provide compost, water, and dirt work throughout the gardening season.